usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 Sensors may also intermittently connect and POST data by connecting to the server and POSTing data to it.
 The stemps involved are as follows:

-1. The Sensor configures itself by reading its configuration from the server.
+1. (Optional) The Sensor configures itself by reading its configuration from the server.
 2. The sensor sends a System message.
 3. The sensor sends a Location mesage.
 4. The sensor then periodically POSts messages consisting of a ascii length field <CRLF>, followed by a  DataMessage header followed by DataMesasge.mPar.nM power spectrums, with each vector of size DataMessage.mPar.n

-The server compares the DataMessage header fields to the configuration information of the sensor.
-If there is a mismatch, the server will return a 406 - Not Acceptable error code.
+5. The server compares the DataMessage header fields to the configuration information of the sensor.
+If settings do not match, server rejects the sensor data.
+6. (Optional) If settings do not match, the server will return a 406 - Not Acceptable error code.
 This causes the sensor to re-read its configuration (step 1) and proceed as above.
 The detailed messaging for sensor configuration is outside the scope of this document.